guptashrey143/Intern-jun-aug-2020/README.md

 Hi, this git repository of the codes I created during the period of Jun 2020 -Aug 2020 for the purpose of completion of internship at CodeSpeedy Pvt.
 Lmt.

-The repository consists of solutions of total of 10 tasks  as :
+The repository consists of solutions of total of 10 tasks  which are as follows :

 First Task: To make a program to find the minimum cost path where you can move up, down, left and right.